xavdid/universal-test-runner/README.md

 The universal test runner is a zero-configuration, language-agnostic way to run your unit tests.

 If you're working on a JS project, it runs `[your package manager here] test`.
-Doing rust? `cargo test` coming right up.
-It's got a powerful suite of heuristics to ensure it runs the right command.
+You've run `pytest` in this folder before? `pytest` it is.
+Rust project? `cargo test` coming right up.

 ## Installation